-You’re in the middle of preparing for your exciting trip to Japan – the last thing you may want to think about is planning for an unexpected medical, natural disaster or criminal-related emergencies that may get thrown at you.
+You’re in the middle of preparing for your exciting trip to Japan – the last thing you may want to think about is planning for an unexpected medical, natural disaster, or criminal-related emergency that may get thrown at you.
 While we hope you will never need to use this information, equipping yourself with the knowledge on how to effectively navigate an unexpected situation, especially in a foreign country like Japan, could be critical if you are in that kind of situation.

 - Medical Assistance in Japan

 - Reporting Crime in Japan

 - What You Should Do During a Natural Disaster in Japan

 - Getting Help from Your Embassy